 Mayor Lee Brain

-Lee Brain is currently the Mayor of Prince Rupert and is a fourth-generation “Rupertite”.
-Raised in Prince Rupert, he spent his time working with at-risk youth, as well as getting, involved in the community through volunteering on First Nations issues, arts, sustainability and facilitated group development.
+Mayor Lee Brain is a fourth-generation “Rupertite”.
+Raised in Prince Rupert, he spent his time working with at-risk youth, as well as getting involved in the community through volunteering on First Nations issues, arts, sustainability and has facilitated group development.
 Lee has a degree in Developmental Psychology, focused on Sustainable Community Development and Dialogue.
 He also holds a Certificate in Innovative Leadership.
 He has studied various governing systems including innovative international 21st century community models.
 In 2009, he spent a month on one of the world’s largest oil refineries in India gaining knowledge of processes involved in global oil operations.

 Councillor Barry Cunningham

 Councilor Barry Cunningham has lived in Prince Rupert for 37 years, working first as a flooring contractor and now in environmental response for the Canadian Coast Guard.

 Barry’s volunteer activities have included the Prince Rupert Labour Council, the Unemployed Action Centre, Executive member of Prince Rupert Minor Hockey, and minor soccer coach.

 Barry’s focus on Council is promoting economic development with a focus on equality, fairness, labour issues and environmental commitments from industry.

 Barry is considered an avid listener who endeavours to hear all the facts before addressing an issue.
 He resides in Prince Rupert with his wife, enjoying the company of his 3 children and 5 grandchildren.

 Councillor Blair Mirau is a born and raised “Rupertite” and is currently the Economic Development Officer for the Gitmaxmak’ay Nisga’a where he is the CEO, and responsible for managing their business initiatives.